Restrictive stamped face registers

 High flow registers

-Restrictive supply registers will cause your air to back flow through the ductwork creating imbalances and overworking the AC unit.
-A restrictive return grille or register will not bring enough return air into the system (or enough out of the other side), starving the unit of air.
+Restrictive supply registers will cause your air to back flow through the ductwork, creating imbalances and overworking the AC unit.
+A restrictive return grille or register will not bring enough return air into the system (or out of the other side), effectively starving the unit of air.

 How often do we find these restrictive registers during our APS and SRP home energy audits?
 More often than you think, about 8 out of 10 homes have a restrictive return grille.
 4 out of 10 homes have restrictive supply registers.

 Stamped faced registers have fixed or semi-fixed grilles that are "stamped" on.
-The grilles are characterized by smaller openings that are at sharp angles almost parallel to the floor.
-They not only restrict the airflow out of the the register, but they can't be adjusted to redirect the air.
+The grilles are characterized by smaller openings at sharp angles, almost parallel to the floor.
+They not only restrict the airflow out of the the register, but also they can't be adjusted to redirect the air.

 By simply switching your registers you can achieve greater comfort with higher airflow's into and out of the system.